geosolutions-it/doc-geonode/002_install_and_admin/003_geonode_update/26_to_27/index.rst

                 21 /**;POST,DELETE,PUT=ROLE_AUTHENTICATED                                                             <> 4 /**;POST,DELETE,PUT=ROLE_ADMINISTRATOR
                 ------------------------------------------------------------------------

-    NOTE: In case of dubts you can always try to do a "diff" between your old GEOSERVER_DATA_DIR and http://build.geonode.org/geoserver/latest/data-2.12.x.zip
+    .. note:: In case of dubts you can always try to do a "diff" between your old GEOSERVER_DATA_DIR and http://build.geonode.org/geoserver/latest/data-2.12.x.zip

     * Update/tweak GeoNode settings.py